Home electrical safety

 Certain electrical devices, especially those in the bathroom and kitchen, are at risk of being exposed to water.
 For everyone’s safety, keep these items away from water as best you can.
 The electrical outlets in your bathroom and kitchen should have a ground fault circuit interrupter (GFCI) switch.
 If the device accidentally comes into contact with water, a GFCI switch will cut power to your blow dryer, electric shaver, coffee pot, blender, etc.

-Use the Right Bulbs
+Use the right bulbs

 You probably don’t think about electrical safety when you change a lightbulb, as it is such a common household task.
 However, there are some tips you should consider.